People

 Mel joined the lab in the Spring of 2022 and got interested in the abundance and presence of Phytophthora spp across coastal forests of Maryland.
 Her summer research project evaluated the abundance of Phytophthora spp across a salt intrusion gradient along coastal forests in the Potomac River.
 Mel is now pursuing a Masters degree in bioinformatics at John Hopkins University.

-St Mary’s Project Students (SMPs) – FA 2023-SP 2024
+St Mary’s Project Students (SMPs) – FA 2024-SP 2025

 As part of their graduation requirement at St Mary’s College of Maryland, students develop their own independent research project during their senior year.
 I am very excited to have wonderful and motivated students join my lab to develop their senior research projects.
-Here is a bit of information about them:
+Here is a bit of information about their projects:

-Directed Research Students (Fall 2023)
+Directed Research Students (Fall 2023-Fall 2024)

 Juniper Humphrey